 Our primary aim was to examine a change over time in out-of-hours work.
 We hypothesised that a growing pressure on researchers would mean a growing trend in unsociable work hours.
-However, the trends over time were remarkably consistent, indicating stable working patterns since 2012.
+However, the lack of any trends over time was remarkably consistent, indicating stable working patterns since 2012.

-The levels of out-of-hours work were high, with average probabilities of over 1-in-7 for work on the weekends and over 1-in-3 for early mornings and late nights.
+The levels of out-of-hours work were high, with average probabilities of 0.14 to 0.18 for work on the weekends and 0.08 to 0.13 for holidays.
 Digital technology enables academic writing to happen anywhere, anytime, meaning that work can easily invade leisure time.
-The constant ability to work may be contributing to burn-out.
+The constant ability to work may be contributing to burn-out (19).

-A positive side to being able to work at home is that researchers may be time shifting important tasks to quieter times and spaces, away from their noisy office, as a recent study of academic work suggests (9).
-The creative work of writing a paper may be easier to do on the weekend, and may be something that many researchers enjoy.
+A positive side to being able to work at home is that researchers may be time shifting important tasks to quieter times and spaces, away from their noisy office, as a recent study of academic work suggests (20).
+The creative work of writing a paper may be easier to do on the weekend and may be something that many researchers enjoy.
+A recent study found doctors in Germany often did continuing medical education on weekends, early mornings and late nights (21).

 Differences between countries

-There were large and interesting differences between countries (Figure 3).
+There were large and interesting differences between countries (Figures 1, 2 and 4).
 The country you live in is the strongest predictor of whether you will work out-of-hours, suggesting a “culture of overwork” is a literal thing, not just a figure of speech.
 Countries known to have family friendly working conditions and unionised academic workforces were less likely to work out-of-hours.
-China was a clear outlier in terms of out-of-hours work, and is known to have a hard working academic culture (10).
-There are clear incentives for researchers to “publish or perish” in China, as hiring and promotion is based on the quantity of papers in journals with high impact factors, and there are financial bonuses for published papers (11).
-At a national level there are targets for international league tables which are largely driven by research quantity not quality (ibid).
+China was a clear outlier in terms of weekends and late nights, and is known to have a hard working academic culture (22).
+There are clear incentives for researchers to “publish or perish” in China, as hiring and promotion is based on the quantity of papers in journals with high impact factors, and there are financial bonuses for published papers (23,24).
+At a national level there are targets for international league tables which are largely driven by research quantity not quality (23).

 Implications for policy and practice

-The higher probability of reviews (compared with submissions) on weekends and holidays suggest that some researchers feel unable to complete reviews at work.
-Research institutes and universities should acknowledge that reviewing papers is an expected part of a researcher’s job and not something that researchers need to do in their own time.
-The assessment and reward structures at universities should include peer review as a key measure (12).
+The higher probability of peer reviews (compared with manuscripts) on weekends and holidays suggests that some researchers may feel unable to complete peer reviews at work.
+Research institutes and universities should acknowledge that peer reviewing manuscripts is an expected part of a researcher’s job and not something that researchers need to do in their own time.
+The assessment and reward structures at universities should include peer review as a key measure (25).

 Although journals have less responsibility towards researchers than employers, they should recognise their part in the culture of overwork.
-Journals could state that there is no expectation for reviews and submissions to occur out-of-hours, and this message would apply equally to authors, reviewers and editors.
+Journals could state that there is no expectation for peer reviews and submissions to occur out-of-hours, and this message would apply equally to authors, reviewers and editors.
 We are not convinced that such a solution would be effective, but we suggest it because if peer review is something that becomes measured and acknowledged, this task is likely to become yet another metric for academics to try to achieve.

 Limitations

-Submitting a paper or review is the final step in an often long process, and even when submitting out-of-hours, the bulk of the thinking and writing may have been done during working hours.
+Submitting a manuscript or peer review is the final step in an often long process, and even when submitting out-of-hours, the bulk of the thinking and writing may have been done during working hours.